Today’s public servants face a climate of uncertain resources and shifting legislation.

 Therefore, to make a positive difference, public sector professionals should seek to constantly refresh their understanding and learn to adapt to change.

-2) A desire to help others
+2) A desire to help others through public administration

 The public sector exists to bring services to people and it should go without saying that those working in the field should have a strong desire to work on behalf of others: